How to Create Topic Clusters: A 2025 SEO Strategy

 A topical map showing categories related to the keyword “outdoor gear,” including Tents and Shelter, Sleeping Bags, Backpacking Stoves, and more, with connected supporting article ideas to boost your PPC campaigns this August.

 Topical maps are a more advanced SEO strategy than topic clusters.
 While topic clusters group content around broad themes, topical maps create a detailed, interconnected roadmap of topics and subtopics fully aligned with user intent.
-For example, a fitness blog using a topical map doesn’t just cover “weight loss” but also includes topics like “nutrition,” “motivation,” and “fitness plans.”
+For example, a fitness blog using a topical map doesn’t just cover “weight loss” but includes topics like “nutrition,” “motivation,” and “fitness plans.”
 A blog that uses a topical map approach becomes a complete resource for users.

 It is possible to skip all of the topic clusters’ steps and create a full topical map strategy with a Topical Maps tool.
 The tool automatically does the research for you, finds the keywords and search intent, creates the main pages and subpages, does the internal linking, and more.